usrbinr/fpaR/README.md

   datasets so that right period comparisons are performed

-- **Flexible calendar options**: Handle comparisons based on a **standard** or **5-5-4** fiscal calendar to accommodate different reporting frameworks
+- **Flexible calendar options**: Handle comparisons based on a **standard** or **non-standard** fiscal calendar to accommodate different reporting frameworks

-- **Period imbalance indicator**: When comparing periods with dates imbalance, the time intelligence functions will alert you to the type and number of period imbalances to ensure you are aware of misleading likewise comparisons
+- **Clear definition**: Full transparency to the calculations that are performed with visibilty to any missing or incomplete date periods

 Below is the full list of time intelligence functions: